 I’m still working to figure out why people cannot find the invitation emails to our discourse site.
 Everything is showing the messages going out.
 I’ve got three or four end around ideas; I hope we do not have to bail on this, because I think ti will be way more vibrant than your grandmother’s discussion board.

 DILO!
 DILO!
 DILO!
 DILO!
 DILO!
 DILO!
 DILO!
 DILO!
 DILO!

 Top / Featured Image Credit: My own remix of Perez Prado’s album cover for “Dilo (Ugh)” – I categorize this as parody.
 Who knows what the lawyers think?

 The post "Dilo (Ugh?)
-Our New Discourse Powered Platform for UdG Agora" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2015/08/dilo-ugh/) on August 19, 2015.
+Our New Discourse Powered Platform for UdG Agora" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2015/08/dilo-ugh/) on August 19, 2015.